FCP-MockFogLoad/MockFogLoad/docs/source/testing.rst

             * active(optional): Turn the generator off or on entirely.
             * endpoint(optional): ID of a fog node to which the generator should send its data.
             * seed(optional): Restart the generator with a new specified seed.
-            * format(optional): Format in which the generator will send data.
+            * format_string(optional): Format in which the generator will send data.
+            * protocol(optional): Which transport protocol should be used for communication.
+Can be UDP, CoAP or HTTP2.
+Default: HTTP2.
             * custom(optional): TBD/TODO Custom generator parameters, provided in a (key,value) format.